Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Upper Bounds and Partial Characterization of Optimal Policy

 The following proposition provides sufficient conditions to partially characterize an optimal policy. \begin{prop} \item Let $\ell$ be the largest number of parcels from $N^{unserved}_e$ that can be delivered within $[t_e,T_E]$.
 If there exists a subset $N_{sol} \subseteq N^{known}_e$ of parcels that can be delivered within $[t_e,T_E]$ such that $|N_{sol}|= \ell$, then the optimal policy is to leave the depot immediately and distribute the parcels from $N_{sol}$. \end{prop} \proof{Proof.} Trivial.

 Hence, Proposition \ref{prop:charact} provides sufficient conditions under which it is optimal to leave the depot and (partially) distribute the available parcels.
 Checking these conditions requires solving an NP-hard optimization problem.
-Indeed, given a decision epoch $e$, and the set of parcels from $N^{unserved}_e$, one has to find an optimal solution of the OP with respect to $N^{unserved}_e$ with maximum route duration equal to $T_E - t_e$ \IL{and with all parcel profits set to one.} In case the value of the optimal solution is \IL{$\ell > |N^{known}_e|$, then it immediately follows that the condition of Proposition \ref{prop:charact}} is not satisfied.
-Otherwise, one has to solve a new OP on the set \IL{$N^{known}_e$ and the condition of Proposition \ref{prop:charact} holds } if and only if the value $\ell$ of the optimal solution remains unchanged.
+Indeed, given a decision epoch $e$, and the set of parcels from $N^{unserved}_e$, one has to find an optimal solution of the OP with respect to $N^{unserved}_e$ with a maximum route duration equal to $T_E - t_e$ and with all parcel profits set to one.
+In case the value of the optimal solution is $\ell > |N^{known}_e|$, then it immediately follows that the condition of Proposition \ref{prop:charact} is not satisfied.
+Otherwise, one has to solve a new OP on the set $N^{known}_e$, and the condition of Proposition \ref{prop:charact} holds if and only if the value $\ell$ of the optimal solution remains unchanged.
 Note that, in preliminary experiments, we also implemented a different approach for verifying Proposition \ref{prop:charact}, where a single OP was solved on $N^{unserved}_e$ where profits were set to 1 for parcels in $N^{unknown}_e$, and to $1-\epsilon$ for parcels in $N^{known}_e$, with a sufficiently small value of $\epsilon$.
-However, the \IL{former} approach turned out to be much more efficient \IL{than the latter one.}

-Finally, we note that, for small values of $|N^{known}_e|$ and large values of $[t_e,T_e]$, it is unlikely that Proposition \ref{prop:charact} holds and \IL{in this case we skip checking whether the underlying conditions hold (see the Section \ref{sec:computational_result} for more implementation details).}
+However, the \IL{former} approach turned out to be much more efficient than the latter one.
+Finally, we note that, for small values of $|N^{known}_e|$ and large values of $[t_e,T_e]$, it is unlikely that Proposition \ref{prop:charact} holds, and in this case, we skip checking whether the underlying conditions hold (see Section \ref{sec:computational_result} for more implementation details).